MasterOfTheTiger/ScratcherNetworkClient/README.md

 # ScratcherNetwork Client

+Update: We will probably redo the front-end, and this is now outdated in favor of [this](https://github.com/scratchernetwork).

 Client for ScratcherNetwork based on ScratchNetwork.

 ScratchNetwork is non-free and propritary software.
 So I am going to work on a new version that is free software called ScratcherNetwork.
 It will use a similar client (due to its ease of use), and it will be fully free and open source.